Victoria-Pinzhen-Liao/Functional-Programming/README.md

 ### Substitution Model
 This scheme of expression evaluation is called the substitution model, where
 - all evaluation does is reduce an expression to a value.
-- It can be applied to all expressions, as long as they have no side effects (like storing files, printing, reading).
+- It can be applied to all expressions, as long as they have no side effects (storing files, printing, reading etc.).
 - The substitution model is formalized in the `λ-calculus`, which gives a foundation for functional programming.

 ### Functional Contract

 - A method with a  **functional contract**  will always return the same value to the same arguments.
 - Have no other side effects (like storing files, printing, reading).
-- Thus, even if you mutate temporary values inside your function, it's still pure from the outside.
+- Thus, even if you mutate temporary values inside your function, it is still pure from the outside.